WordPress/health-check/.github/CONTRIBUTING.md

  - `http://health-check.localhost:8080` Adminer, a lightweight SQL editor
  - `http://health-check.localhost:8025` MailHog, captures emails so you don't need ot worry about spamming inboxes during testing.

 The Health Check plugin will also be automatically added to the test site, although deactivated initially.
-Running the `grunt watch` task during development also guarantees your test site is always showing your latest changes.
+Running the `npm run start` task during development also guarantees your test site is always showing your latest changes.

 ### Submitting Pull Requests